 The ideal tripod feet for shooting interiors are rubber balls or square caps as these offer a stable platform.
 Spiked tripod feet are unnecessary as they are designed for outdoor shooting.

-Medium-sized tripods are typically made from aluminum or carbon fiber materials.
+Medium-sized tripods are typically made from aluminium or carbon fiber materials.
 Aluminum tripods offer great value for money as they are durable and light enough for real estate work.

 A good quality aluminum tripod (with head) will cost between $300-$500USD but should last you for several years if you look after it.
 I have used the same aluminum Manfrotto tripod for several years, and have not had any problems with it.